-- If an automatic debit is returned unpaid due to insufficient funds, you will be charged a \$25.00 fee and will receive a First Notice of Declined Payment and are required to contact Student Accounts to resolve the problem within 5 business days from the date of the Notice. - If the payment is not made within 5 days, you will receive a Second Notice requiring that payment be made within 5 business days from the date of the Notice. - If payment is not made by this date, you will receive a Final Notice that tuition is due within 3 business days. - If payment is not made within 3 business days of the Final Notice, you will be withdrawn from the University for nonpayment of tuition.
+- If the payment is not made within 5 days, you will receive a Second Notice requiring that payment be made within 5 business days from the date of the Notice. - If payment is not made by this date, you will receive a Final Notice that tuition is due within 3 business days. - If payment is not made within 3 business days of the Final Notice, you will be withdrawn from the University for nonpayment of tuition.

-Changes to the plan: In the event of a change in account numbers or credit card expiration dates, make changes on WebAdvisor which is available on the My.Fielding.edu portal no later than 5 business days prior to the next payment date.
+Changes to the plan: In the event of a change in account numbers or credit card expiration dates, make changes on WebAdvisor which is available on the My.
+Fielding, edu portal no later than 5 business days prior to the next payment date.